LetsOne/FarageBot/README.md

 # FarageBot
 You will need [discordgo](https://github.com/bwmarrin/discordgo).

-This bot is an edited version of the [Airhorn](https://github.com/hammerandchisel/airhornbot) bot with the server elements removed and desgined to run on single server.
+This bot is an edited version of the [Airhorn](https://github.com/hammerandchisel/airhornbot) bot with the web server elements removed and desgined to run on a single discord server.
+It does alot of useless things.

 **To Get**